oscar-system/oscar-website/blogs/_posts/2018-06-15-AbstractAlgebra.md

 ## Documentation

-Recently, we've spent a lot of time documenting all the AbstractAlgebra interfaces.
-This includes not only the interfaces that need to be implemented by other packages in order to benefit from AbstractAlgebra generics, but also all the generic algorithms that AbstractAlgebra provides once the necessary interfaces are implemented.
+Recently, we've spent a lot of time documenting all the AbstractAlgebra interfaces and all of the generic functionality it provides.

 The complete documentation for AbstractAlgebra.jl is available here: